 For many travelers and most of the backpackers there is no question where to stay on their trip to Bangkok: Infamous Khaosan Road.
 Even though it takes longer to get there than to BKK”s city center districts, Sukhumvit and Siam, it’s the legendary status that Khaosan has with it’s crazy nightlife and cheap accommodation.
 Now here is how you can get there from Bangkok’s airports, Suvarnabhumi and Don Mueang.

 If you are arriving at Suvarnabhumi, it’s very easy to reach Bangkok’s Phaya Thai station (which is closest to Khaosan) with the Airport Link train.
 The station is located in the basement of the arrival/departure hall.
 There are two different trains:

 - City Line Train: one way fare 45 Baht, 25 minutes, 7 stops

 - Express Train: one way fare 90 Baht (round trip 150 Baht), 17 minutes non-stop

 Both of these trains operate in 30 minute intervals from 6am to midnight.
 So there is a train service every 15 minutes, alternating city line and express train.

-There is no such frequent airport link train from recently re-opened Don Muang Airport it’s not a bad idea to take a metered taxi to Khaosan which costs about 250 baht.
+There is no such frequent airport link train from recently re-opened Don Mueang Airport it’s not a bad idea to take a metered taxi to Khaosan which costs about 250 Baht.
 If you still prefer going via public transport, here is how:

 Safe trip and have fun at Khaosan Road!